Edd-Cole/tech-test-practice/README.md

 Let's build a Quick Sort algorithm!
 It is common to make the pivot of the Quick Sort the middle value.

 And again, no sort() allowed!

+## 9. Special Pythagorean Triplet
+### Free Code Camp <a href="https://www.freecodecamp.org/learn/coding-interview-prep/project-euler/problem-9-special-pythagorean-triplet">link</a>
+A Pythagorean triplet is a set of three natural numbers, a < b < c, for which, a^2 + b^2 = c^2

+For example, 3^2 + 4^2 = 9 + 16 = 25 = 5^2.

+Also, there exists exactly one Pythagorean triplet for which a + b + c = 1000.

+### Task:
+We want to find a special Pythagorean Triplet which sums to some desired number, n.
+When we have a + b + c, we want to find the number that is the product of these three, a*b*c.

+Write a function that will allow us to find out this product abc.